redshadowz/GroupFinder/README.md

 Note: All blocked chat is recorded in the 'Log'.

 >Auto Filter - Whether to only show groups near your level(default: 6 level difference).
+Play Sound - Plays a sound when a group is found.
 Show Dungeons/Raids/Quests/Other/LFM/LFG - To show/hide groups matching your criteria.
 "Keywords" editbox - Filters your group list using this text.
 Use "/" for more than one search.
 The dropdown box will auto-populate a list of groups based on your level.
 Auto /Who - Whether to automatically '/who' groups/players from chat for their class/level information.